abzicht/heyyou/README.md

 DO NOT USE THIS TOOL IN A CROWDED AREA WHERE YOU ARE UNCERTAIN WHETHER YOU COULD UNINTENTIONALLY SCAN FOREIGN DEVICES.
-THIS TOOL MERELY IS A DEMONSTRATION OF THE POSSIBILITIES THAT COME WITH THE KNOWLEDGE OF SSIDs.
+THIS TOOL MERELY IS A DEMONSTRATION OF THE POSSIBILITIES THAT COME WITH THE KNOWLEDGE OF SSIDS.
 YOU ARE COMPLETELY LIABLE FOR ANY (LEGAL) CONSEQUENCES WHEN USING THIS TOOL.
-THE AUTHOR CAN NOT BE HELD RESPONSIBLE NOR CHARGED IN ANY WAY FOR YOUR ACTIONS AND YOUR USE OF THIS TOOL.
+THE AUTHOR CAN NEITHER BE HELD RESPONSIBLE NOR CHARGED IN ANY WAY FOR YOUR ACTIONS AND YOUR USE OF THIS TOOL.

-THIS TOOL IS OPEN SOURCE - THIS MEANS THAT YOU KNOW WHAT YOU DO WHEN RUNNING THIS TOOL.
+THIS TOOL IS OPEN SOURCE - THIS MEANS THAT YOU KNOW WHAT YOU ARE DOING WHEN RUNNING THIS TOOL.

 FOR MORE INFORMATION, READ THE [LICENSE](./LICENSE).

-# heyyou
+# hey, you!
 __heyyou__ is a tool for sniffing WiFi probe requests, filtering out the requested SSIDs and determining the physical locations of the access points those SSIDs map to.